camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 # Input Expressions

 An input expression is an expression in an expression language that specifies the value of the input.
 It is usually simple and reference a variable which is available at runtime.
-The expressions is set inside a `text` element that is a child of the `inputExpression` element.
+The expression is set inside a `text` element that is a child of the `inputExpression` element.

 ```xml
 <inputExpression>